RobertLicht/NN_PyTorch_AT_Example/README.md

 To get this batch file and all other necessary data, the repository can be cloned by using Git or downloaded to the local machine of the user.

 ### Get the fles and data
-This guide will show two ways, which can be used to retrieve the necessary data from GitHub.
+This guide will show different ways that can be used to retrieve the necessary data from GitHub.

 #### Clone the repository
 The utilization of Git is the most comfortable way to transfer the data of the repository to the recommended default location.